 Businesses across the City of Worcester, especially small businesses, have been impacted by the effects of the Coronavirus pandemic.
 To help lessen the strain, businesses can take advantage of a variety of local, state and federal assistance programs and grants.

 The following is a current listing of resources and aid for businesses in the City of Worcester impacted by COVID-19:

 On Friday, May 13, 2022, Worcester health officials issued a citywide mask advisory due to a surge in positive COVID-19 cases and rising coronavirus levels in regional wastewater.
 It is strongly recommended that all residents wear masks when indoors and around others.
 In addition, it is recommended that all eligible residents be up to date on vaccines and boosters, avoid crowded spaces when possible and get tested for COVID-19 when exhibiting symptoms.

 Numerous Federal, State and Local programs and policy changes have been introduced to provide small business assistance during the COVID-19 pandemic.
 To reach the City's Economic Development Office staff, email firstname.lastname@example.org

-The City of Worcester (City) has established the COVID-19 Small Business Resiliency Grant to assist in the stabilization of existing small businesses within the City of Worcester that have had significant business disruption due to the impact of COVID-19.
-These grant funds will assist small business in the City of Worcester to cover wages, rent, loss of inventory, and other fixed costs.
-Grants are capped at $5,000 per business.
+The City of Worcester (City) established the COVID-19 Small Business Resiliency Grant in two rounds at the onset of the pandemic to assist in the stabilization of existing small businesses within the City of Worcester that had significant business disruption due to the impact of COVID-19.
+These grant funds assisted small business in the City of Worcester to cover wages, rent, loss of inventory and other fixed costs.
+Grants awards ranged from $5,000 - $10,000 per business.